JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 **There are no exceptions**: nothing with state in its subtree is ever synthesized per-module — a subtree root like wireguard's `encrypt_dataflow` (Reg/Feedback in its FIFOs/interlocks) is estimated, not measured.
-The calibration that used to come from measuring subtree roots comes instead from the **measurement frontier** (`FUNC_IS_TOPMOST_COMB`): the topmost fully-combinational funcs — the largest subtrees with no Reg/Feedback anywhere inside, where measured == input→output through-delay *by construction* — each get one real synthesis run in the presynth wave.
-Estimates above the frontier are built from those measured totals (plus measured atomic spans), so first plans stay at the fewest-stages guess;
-interior comb funcs below the frontier stay estimated, and the landscape rescales their relative geometry into the measured frontier total.
+Calibration comes instead from the **measurement frontier** (`FUNC_IS_TOPMOST_COMB`): the topmost fully-combinational funcs — the largest subtrees with no Reg/Feedback anywhere inside, where measured == input→output through-delay *by construction* — each get one real synthesis run in the presynth wave.
+Estimates above the frontier are built from those measured totals (plus measured atomic spans), so first plans stay at the fewest-stages guess; interior comb funcs below the frontier stay estimated, and the landscape rescales their relative geometry into the measured frontier total.

 Hierarchical functions on the pipelining path are **estimated** instead:
 `delay = zero-clk pipeline map total` (the critical topological path through